Undergraduate students must register for either 100- or 200-level courses only; graduate students must register for 300-level courses only.

 Holds: Check your web account to be sure that there are no holds on your record.
 Go to the Check Your Registration Status screen and scroll to the bottom; click on View Holds.
 All holds must be released in order for you to be able to register at your appointed time.

-PIN Number: During your advising session, your faculty advisor will provide you with your six-digit PIN number.
-Keep track of this number, as you may need to enter it EACH TIME you register online.Instructor Permissions: If you are unable to register for a particular course because of a restriction (e.g., missing prerequisite, instructor signature, etc.), email the instructor of the course and request online permission to enroll.
+PIN Number: Your faculty advisor will provide you with your six-digit PIN number.
+Keep track of this number, as you will need to enter it EACH TIME you register online.Instructor Permissions: If you are unable to register for a particular course because of a restriction (e.g., missing prerequisite, instructor signature, etc.), email the instructor of the course and request online permission to enroll.
 Only the course instructor can give you this permission.
 To verify that online permission has been granted, go to the Check Your Registration Status screen of your student web account and look for "Registration Permits and Overrides."
 You may then register online yourself for that course.

 Audits and Pass/No Record: Students choose these registration options during the add/drop period at the beginning of each semester.
 (P/NR option for undergraduates only.)
 Information on how to register will be provided at the beginning of the semester.